Tarascon and abbey Montmajour

 The Pine tree spot

 This pine tree spot is filmed many times in this episode.
 The boy is pointing it as close to his home.
+I think the former car parking Fontvieille.
+It's a guess.

 Location: It could be mills of Daudet area (a few miles away).
 A beautiful nature reserve with many pine trees, ancient mills and rocky grounds.